jamesGadoury/prisoner-dilemma-tournament/README.md

 ## Todos
 - Move kotlin logic into its own subdir + build
-- Add new kotlin build logic to move main tournament function into a server that frontend can talk to
 - Make frontend output information about all rounds for each game
 - Make frontend attractive
 - Implement more agents